Beilinson-Parshin adeles via solid algebraic geometry: Introduction

 In any dimension, using the theory of total homotopy fibres \cite{2014chromatic}\cite{greenlees2020adelic}, or of non-commutative stratifications \cite{stratified}, the corresponding punctured cube exhibits a sheaf $F$ as the homotopy limit of the rest cube.

-The main idea of this paper is to analyse the skeletal filtration $Z_{0} \subset Z_{1} \dots Z_{d-1} \subset Z_{d}=X$ of a $d$-dimensional finite type scheme and to show that the corresponding fracture cube for a solid quasi-coherent sheaf on $X$ gives a Beilinson-Parshin adelic decomposition expressed in terms of filtered colimits of iterated completed localizations over flags of integral closed subschemes.
-More precisely, our main theorem is Theorem \ref{thm-adeles}, a special case of which we state here for concreteness:
+The main idea of this paper is to analyse the skeletal filtration $Z_{0} \subset Z_{1} \dots Z_{d-1} \subset Z_{d}=X_{\blox}$ of a $d$-dimensional finite type scheme and to show that the corresponding fracture cube for a solid quasi-coherent sheaf on $X$ gives a Beilinson-Parshin adelic decomposition expressed in terms of filtered colimits of iterated completed localizations over flags of integral closed subschemes.
+More precisely, our main theorem is Theorem \ref{thm-adeles}, a special case of which we state here for concreteness.

-\begin{theorem} Let $A$ be a commutative ring of finite type over $\mathbf{Z}$.
-Then the vertices of the fracture cube applied to $A$ are given as products over nested chains of prime ideals over completed localisations, as in the usual Beilinson-Parshin formula:

-Moreover, the fracture cube for a general solid module commutes with colimits, products, and completions. \end{theorem}
+\begin{theorem}[Theorem \ref{thm-adeles}] Let $A$ be a commutative ring of finite type over $\mathbb{Z}$.
+Then the vertices of the fracture cube applied to $A$ are given as products over nested chains of prime ideals over completed localisations: where the notation $\leftcomp\:(-)_\p$ means the functor that localizes at the prime $\p$ first and then completes at that prime.
+Moreover, the fracture cube for a general solid module commutes with colimits and right t-bounded products. \end{theorem}

+In section \ref{ssec-classical-BP}, we discuss in more detail how the formula of Theorem \ref{main-thm-intro} is actually related to the original formula of Beilinson-Parshin (see \cite{BeilinsonResidues}).

 Let us emphasise again that our cubical decomposition works for a general solid quasi-coherent sheaf and is constructed from the geometry of the skeletal filtration, with the flags of closed integral subschemes and the completed localizations appearing a posteriori.
 The advantage of this point of view is that it suggests various generalizations, by decomposing solid quasi-coherent sheaves with respect to other naturally arising filtrations of schemes, for example the tangent rank stratification for a morphism or the orbit-closure stratification for a scheme with group action.
-In all of these cases, it would be interesting to study the corresponding glued t-structures.
 We intend to pursue these ideas in future work.

+In fact, according to the formalism of \cite{stratified}, part of which we recall in section \ref{ssec-stratifications-and-sm-sp}, our skeletal filtration provides a decomposition of the whole category $\mod_{A_\bs}$ (or more generally $\qcoh(X_\bs)$ for a finite type scheme $X$) into a cube shaped limit (see Theorem A in \cite{stratified}).
+However, the categories that appear in the limit do not admit a clear geometric description and the functors between them are only lax symmetric monoidal.